hyundai-robotics/doc-hi6-ntp-client/1-overview/1-description.md

-# 1.1 NTP 시간 동기화란?
+# 1.1 What is NTP time synchronization?

-NTP(Network Time Protocol)는 네트워크의 모든 디바이스에서 시간을 동기화하는 데 사용되는 프로토콜입니다. 기본적으로 UDP의 123번 포트를 사용합니다.
+NTP(Network Time Protocol) is a protocol used to synchronize time across all devices in the network.
+By default, UDP port 123 is used.

 <p align="center">
  <img src="../_assets/ntp-structure.png"></img>
- <em><p align="center">그림 1.1 Hi6 로봇제어기에서 NTP 시간 동기화</p></em>
+ <em><p align="center">Figure 1.1 NTP time synchronization on Hi6 robot controller</p></em>
 </p>

 ---

-NTP의 정의는 RFC 5905: Network Time Protocol Version 4: Protocol and Algorithm Specification에서 확인할 수 있습니다.
+The definition of NTP can be found in RFC 5905: Network Time Protocol Version 4: Protocol and Algorithm Specification.